paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

 **(b) Disposal required to be in sanitary landfills, etc.** For purposes of complying with section 6943(2) 11 See References in Text note below. of this title each State plan shall prohibit the establishment of open dumps and contain a requirement that disposal of all solid waste within the State shall be in compliance with such section 6943(2) 1 of this title.

-**(c) Effective date** The prohibition contained in subsection (b) of this section shall take effect on the date six months after the date of promulgation of regulations under subsection (a) of this section.
+**(c) Effective date** The prohibition contained in subsection (b) shall take effect on the date six months after the date of promulgation of regulations under subsection (a).

 ### Statutory Notes